The Munsters (2022 film): Plot

 A week of dating culminates in Herman and Lily vacationing at Devil's Island Penal Colony.
 Lily accepts Herman's wedding proposal.
 Herman meets Lester for the first time at his wedding.
 With Herman as the new head of the household, Lester manipulates him into signing over the castle's deed to Zoya by promising a lucrative business venture.
 Herman and Lily are married as Wolfgang states to the Count that Herman is now his problem.

-Herman and Lily honeymoon in Paris, where Herman captures a creature that had been haunting the city's sewers.
-Herman and Lily adopt the monster as a pet who they name Spot.
-After Zoya serves him with an eviction notice, The Count angrily confronts Herman in Paris.
+Herman and Lily honeymoon in Paris, where Herman captures a reptilian creature that had been haunting the city's sewers.
+Herman and Lily adopt the monster as a pet whom they name Spot.
+After Zoya serves him with an eviction notice, the Count angrily confronts Herman in Paris.
 Lily learns that Herman fell for one of Lester's schemes, costing them their home.
+Lily states that she will call the lawyer Shady MaGoon when they get back to Transylvania.

-Lily's lawyer, Shady MaGoon, claims that they don't have a case against Zoya.
-Herman, after watching a TV personality named Zombo, decides that they can get a fresh start by moving to Hollywood so he can become a famous star.
+After Lily hears some comments from the incarcerated Shady MaGoon confirming that they don't have a case against Zoya, Herman watches a TV personality named Zombo and decides that they can get a fresh start by moving to Hollywood so he can become a famous star.
 Realtor Barbara Carr gives them a brief tour of Hollywood before taking them to Mockingbird Heights.
-Barbara shows The Munsters a model home, but the trio insists on buying a dilapidated old house at the 1313 address.
+Barbara shows the Munsters a model home, but the trio insists on buying a dilapidated old house at the 1313 address.

 The family join their neighbors for a Halloween block party.
-Unaware of the holiday's customs, The Munsters assume they are partying with other freaks and weirdos.
-The residents assume The Munsters are wearing costumes, and award them a $1,500 contest prize.
+Unaware of the holiday's customs, the Munsters assume they are partying with other freaks and weirdos.
+The residents assume the Munsters are wearing costumes, and award them a $1,500 contest prize.

 Herman leaves the house for his first day of work carrying corpses at the Gateman, Goodbury, and Graves funeral parlor.
 Getting his first look at Mockingbird Heights outside of Halloween, Herman retreats in shock when he sees that they live among normal people in an idyllic suburb.
-Lily and The Count are equally horrified.
+Lily and the Count are equally horrified.

 Lester arrives at the house unexpectedly.
-Although The Munsters are initially unhappy to see him after what Zoya made him do, Lester presents Herman with a check for his portion of gambling money that Lester won in Las Vegas using Zoya's payment for The Count's castle.
-Herman and The Munsters excitedly realize they are now rich.
+Although the Munsters are initially unhappy to see him after what Zoya made him do, Lester presents Herman with a check for his portion of gambling money that Lester won in Las Vegas using Zoya's payment for the Count's castle.
+Herman and Lily excitedly realize they are now rich.